DataArt: Awards and recognition

 From 2010 to 2018, the company was ranked in the Inc. 5000 List of the fastest-growing private U.S. companies.

 In 2021, DataArt appeared among the Inc. 5000 America's Fastest-Growing private companies and was included on Best Company Culture list by Comparably.

 In 2022, DataArt was recognized on the Inc. 5000 list for the 11th time.

 In 2023, DataArt was named one of the Americas’ Fastest-Growing Companies by the Financial Times and made its 12th appearance on the Inc. 5000 list, placing it among the top 0.1% of companies with this achievement.
 DataArt was also recognized as one of Newsweek's Top 100 Global Most Loved Workplaces.
 Additionally, Eugene Goland, CEO of DataArt, was honored as one of the Top 25 IT Services Executives of 2023.

 In 2024, DataArt was included as a leader in the Global Outsourcing 100 list, recognized by the Association for Talent Development (ATD) in the 2024 BEST Awards for excellence in talent development, and named the Best Global Software Engineering Company – US at the 2024 Technology Innovator Awards.

 Product

 DataArt specializes in product development, system modernization, security service, managed support, digital transformation.

-Clients

-DataArt's clients include Ocado, Travelport, Centrica/Hive, Paddy Power Betfair, IWG, Univision, Meetup and Apple Leisure Group among others.
-The company is also cooperating with Girls Who Code, the firm is closely collaborating with various Women in IT initiatives in Eastern Europe and sponsoring many events that attract female IT specialists.
-Women TechMakers, Python Community for Women, Toastmasters International, and Geek Girls Carrots are among DataArt's partners.